Bang1338/Infinite-Loop/README.md

 * Go find online IDE and run it ;)

 ## Contributing
-Right now, you have to join [Comic Studio Discord Server](https://discord.gg/UCtUShgZSc) or Discord: Bang1338#5701 to contributing, but temporary.
+Right now, you have to join [Comic Studio Discord Server](https://discord.gg/UCtUShgZSc) or [PRF Team](https://discord.gg/h3HE89hZAB) or Discord: Bang1338#5701 to contributing, but temporary.
 I will update the way to contributing soon.

 ## Inspired from:
 - [Hello World all programming language](https://github.com/leachim6/hello-world)